 in progress

-A medieval Enthroned Madonna from Museum Montanelli is featured in the major Přemyslovci exhibition at the National Museum, spanning over 500 years of Czech history.
+A medieval Seated Madonna from the 10th–12th century in the Museum Montanelli collection is featured in the major National Museum exhibition on the Premyslids, spanning over 500 years of Czech history.

 in progress